witny23/csci_441_meteor_challenges/campaign/README.md

-git Stylize the Candidate: Solution - vid 31a
+git react-flip-move & object spread: Challenge - vid 32a + 33a

 GOALS